bilgincoskun/brogue-android-port/README.md

 ### Movement Mode

 In this mode movement keys directly moves the PC.
-The square sends Enter key.
+The square sends Enter key(makes the D-pad mode temporarily selection mode).
 D-pad is yellow.

+### Changing Mode

+Changing D-pad mode can be done in two ways:

+* Setting dpad_mode in config to change default mode at startup

+* Long pressing D-pad to change mode in game.

 ## Keyboard Input